TeamNCMC/features-from-dlc/README.md

 cd path/to/features-from-dlc/scripts/
 ```

-And run the script :
+And run the script on your videos :
 ```bash
 python video_cutter.py path/to/your/videos
 ```